UKCloud/documentation/articles/vmware/vmw-how-retrieve-utilisation-metrics.md

 You can retrieve current utilisation metrics for VMs in all UKCloud regions; you can retrieve historic metrics for VMs in regions 5 and 6.

 > [!NOTE]
-> You can also find utilisation metrics for a VM in vCloud Director/VMware Cloud Director by selecting **Details** and expanding the *Monitoring Chart* section.
+> You can also find utilisation metrics for a VM in VMware Cloud Director/vCloud Director by selecting **Details** and expanding the *Monitoring Chart* section.

 ### Intended audience